SESYNC-ci/advanced-tidyverse-lesson/docs/_slides/ggtext.md

 ===

-Add in the colors from the Dark2 palette
+Add in the colors we identified from the Dark2 palette in a new column called color.
+The LHS is the conditional statement to filer rows and the RHS is the replacement value, in this case the color hex code.